Organization of the Chinese Communist Party: Probationary period, rights and duties

 To join the party an applicant must be 18 years of age, and must spend a year as a probationary member.
 In contrast to the past, when emphasis was placed on the applicants' ideological criteria, the current CCP stresses technical and educational qualifications.
 However, applicants and members are expected to be both "red and expert".
 To become a probationary member, two current CCP members must recommend the applicant to the local party leadership.
 The recommending members must acquaint themselves with the applicants, and be aware of the "applicant's ideology, character, personnel records and work performance" while teaching them about the party's program and constitution, as well as the duties and responsibilities of members.
 To this end, the recommending members must write a report to the local party leadership, reporting their opinion that the applicant is either qualified or unqualified for membership.
 To become a probationary member, the applicant must take an admission oath before the party flag.
 The relevant CCP organization is responsible for observing and educating probationary members.
 Probationary members have duties similar to those of full members, with the exception that they may not vote in party elections nor stand for election.

-Before 1949, joining the CCP was a matter of personal commitment to the communist cause.
-After 1949, people joined to gain good government jobs or access to universities, which were then limited to CCP members.
-Many joined the CCP through the Communist Youth League.
-Under Jiang Zemin, private entrepreneurs were allowed to become party members.
-According to Article 3 of the CCP constitution, a member must "conscientiously study Marxism–Leninism, Mao Zedong Thought, Deng Xiaoping Theory and the important thought of Three Represents, study the Scientific Outlook on Development, study the Party's line, principles, policies and resolutions, acquire essential knowledge concerning the Party, obtain general, scientific, legal and professional knowledge and work diligently to enhance their ability to serve the people."
-A member, in short, must follow orders, be disciplined, uphold unity, serve the Party and the people, and promote the socialist way of life.
-Members enjoy the privilege of attending Party meetings, reading relevant Party documents, receiving Party education, participating in Party discussions through the Party's newspapers and journals, making suggestions and proposals, making "well-grounded criticism of any Party organization or member at Party meetings" (even of the central party leadership), voting and standing for election, and of opposing and criticizing Party resolutions ("provided that they resolutely carry out the resolution or policy while it is in force"); and they have the ability "to put forward any request, appeal, or complaint to higher Party organizations, even up to the Central Committee, and ask the organizations concerned for a responsible reply."
-No party organization, including the CCP central leadership, can deprive a member of these rights.